Chapter 9 Clustering

 the Palmer Station, Antarctica Long Term Ecological Research Site, and includes

-measurements for adult penguins found near there (Gorman, Williams, and Fraser 2014).
-We have
+measurements for adult penguins (Figure 9.1) found near there (Gorman, Williams, and Fraser 2014).

 variables—penguin bill and flipper length, both in millimeters—to determine whether